--Must be enrolled at a Mississippi college or university
+-Must be enrolled in a college or university in Mississippi

-- An interest in grassroots organizing and voter registration/voter education;
+-Have an interest in grassroots organizing and voter registration/voter education

-- Host at least three (3) forums per semester (i.e. voter registration training, volunteer training, “Why Local Elections Matter” forum etc.)\
+- Host at least four (4) events per semester (i.e. voter registration training, volunteer training, “Why Local Elections Matter” forum etc.)\

-- Organize GOTV effort on campus (i.e. walk to the polls, pizza and polls…)
+- Organize GOTV efforts on campus (i.e. walk to the polls, pizza and polls, etc.)\

 - Submit end of semester report to Youth Civic Engagement Coordinator